-It will be at the Drummond Room, Broughton St Mary’s Church, Bellevue Crescent.
+The next New Town and Broughton Community Council meeting will be on Monday 12th October at 7.30pm, at the Drummond Room, Broughton St Mary’s Church, Bellevue Crescent.
 Enter by ramp, suitable for wheelchairs, down at right hand side of church.

 Local residents are very welcome to attend.
 If you have an issue you wish to raise at the meeting please use the contact email form to let us know the details before the meeting.

-Subsequent meetings in 2015 are on 7th September, 12th October, 9th November and 14th December.
+Subsequent meetings in 2015 are on 9th November and 14th December.

 (adapted from an email from Edinburgh Council)